First Brands Group: Liquidating Plan Follows $2.3B Fraud Collapse

 Kroll Restructuring Administration LLC serves as the claims and noticing agent.
 The firm maintains the official claims register and distributes case notifications to creditors and parties in interest.

-For ongoing coverage of the First Brands case and other chapter 11 proceedings, visit the ElevenFlo bankruptcy blog.
+For more bankruptcy case coverage, visit the ElevenFlo bankruptcy blog.